 Summary for Body Weight and Lymphedema

-The Clinical Practice Guidelines for the management and treatment of breast cancer summarizes this nicely “maintenance of ideal weight should be encouraged.
+While the Clinical Practice Guidelines for the management and treatment of breast cancer was published before the 2019 study, I think its recommendation is still sound, namely “maintenance of ideal weight should be encouraged.
 Obesity is a contributing factor for the development of lymphedema and may limit the effectiveness of compression pumps or sleeves” (18).

 Low Fat Diet for Lymphedema